Bernie Sanders And Wife Lawyer-Up For FBI Bank Fraud Investigation

 The Vt Digger reports that a donor claims she agreed to give the college an unspecified amount of money upon her death, yet Jane Sanders “mischaracterized the terms of a gift the donor planned to give the institution.”
 Jane Sanders “put her down for a series of cash payments.”
 These cash payments were allegedly documented and used to secure a bank loan, but this was something the donor did not agree to, she was bequeathing the money upon her death.

 Jane Sanders allegedly reported the millions of dollars in donor assets that didn’t exist to secure this $10 million loan back in 2010.
-The college cited this costly land acquisition on Jane Sanders part in a press release when the college closed its doors and shut down back in 2016.
+The college cited this costly land acquisition on Jane Sanders’ part in a press release when the college closed its doors and shut down back in 2016.
 CBS News reported back in May of 2016 that the private liberal arts college was closed “under crushing debt.”

 Don't worry, Mrs. Sanders, everything is free.
 Your husband said so. https://t.co/fk2FeDdRDX